Online Shopping Habits of Today’s Different Generations

 For them, images of products posted on social media by other consumers serve as a guarantee of quality.
 Social proof is essential to how these consumers make purchase decisions.

 Millennials also want brands and marketers to know about their opinions on products, using hashtags to ensure their content is seen.
-This is called user-generated content, and it serves as a powerful form of social proof.
+This is called user-generated content and is a powerful form of social proof.

 Numerous brands have already made use of user-generated content (UGC) to attract younger generations.